Deciding on Your Benefits

-This voluntary short-term coverage can replace up to two-thirds of your monthly salary (maximum of $5,000) for up to 26 weeks if you provide evidence that you are unable to work.
+This voluntary short-term disability coverage can replace up to two-thirds of your monthly salary (maximum of $5,000) for up to 26 weeks if you provide evidence that you are unable to work.
 The cost is based on how much coverage you puchase.

 Long-term Disability Insurance

-This voluntary long-term coverage provides an income up to 60% of your monthly salary (maximum of $5,000) after you have been continuously disabled for 180 days.
+This voluntary long-term disability coverage provides an income up to 60% of your monthly salary (maximum of $5,000) after you have been continuously disabled for 180 days.
 The cost is based on how much coverage you purchase.

 If you have a faculty or P&A appointment of 67% time or more, you are already covered under the Academic Disability Program and not eligible to buy this coverage.

 Academic Disability Program

 The University of Minnesota provides paid medical leave and long-term disability benefits to eligible faculty and academic professional and administrative (P&A) employees who are unable to perform their work duties due to a certified mental or physical health condition.
 These benefits are under the Academic Disability Program and administered by the University of Minnesota and Cigna.